DaintyJet/VChat_GTER_EggHunter/README.md

 	<img src="Images/I24.png" width=600>

-7. Using the resulting assembly modify your exploit code to reflect the [exploit4.py](./SourceCode/exploit4.py) script.
+7. Using the resulting assembly, modify your exploit code to reflect the [exploit4.py](./SourceCode/exploit4.py) script.
 To get the resulting machine code right click the `jmp` instruction and select binary copy as shown below.

 	<img src="Images/I25.png" width=600>

     * You then need to convert the hex digits into what python expects.
 For example, `E9 66 FF FF FF` becomes `\xe9\x66\xffxff\xff`.

 8. Run the [exploit4.py](./SourceCode/exploit4.py) with the breakpoint set at `jmp esp` as was described in  step `8` from the PreExploitation (previous) section.
 Follow the flow of execution using the *step into* button and make sure we jump to the start of the buffer as expected.
-That is, after hitting the `jmp esp` breakpoint, and clicking the *step into* button *once* you should see the short unconditional `jmp` instruction as shown below.
-Once you step into the new `jmp` instruction we should see the start of the buffer.
+That is, after hitting the `jmp esp` breakpoint and clicking the *step into* button *once* you should see the short unconditional `jmp` instruction as shown below.
+Once you step into the new `jmp` instruction, we should see the start of the buffer.

 	<img src="Images/I26.png" width=600>